jxshco/verify-env-against-example/README.md

 The scripts and documentation in this project are released under the [MIT License](LICENSE)

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [

-email protected]

-with any additional questions or comments.

 ## Contributing

 If you'd like to contribute to this project, see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-## Security

-If you find a security issue in this project, please report it to []